The Best Repost Apps for Instagram [November 2020]

 That’s where we come in.
-Let’s take a look at four of our favorite repost apps for Instagram today.
+Let’s take a look at five of our favorite repost apps for Instagram today.

 Our top pick is Regrann, a reposting app for Android that is sure to make it easy to reshare posts on your page.
 When first downloaded and installed onto your Android device, Regrann will greet you with a short tutorial followed by the Settings screen.
 The app provides a few different modes to choose from: a Standby Mode, a Selection Pop-up Mode, Quick Save Mode, Quick Repost mode, and a Quick Post Later mode.

 Standby mode is when you’d rather not have the listener feature active.
 You can set it to a mode that will save posts to your phone for use at a later time.
 Then, there is the more convenient choice, Selection Pop-up Mode, that will open your app whenever you copy a link for reposting.
 Quick Repost will shoot out, well, a quick repost of the link.
 Quick Save, saves the post link to your phone, and Quick Post Later, will store your post and then repost it at a set time.

 You do have the option to enable or disable the listener service or add a username watermark to a photo or video.
 The caption will automatically be copied and kept with the post.
 There is a nifty feature for adding a signature to the caption or replacing the caption altogether.
 Though you can repost posts that contain multiple videos and photos one at a time, they can only be saved directly to your phone and not saved with Quick Post Later mode.

 Regrann does include ads and in-app purchases, but outside of these options, the app remains free to try, so there is no harm in checking it out before choosing any of the other pay optional choices on this list.
 It is, however, only available for Android users.